 For the preparation of this development project the basics of 3D-CAD-modelling (Pro/ENGINEER) as well as different tools and methods of creative designing, of sketching and solution finding are mediated in workshops.
 Special events impart an insight of presentation techniques and the meaning of technical design.

-7.166 Course: Integrated Production Planning in the Age of Industry 4.0 [T-MACH-109054]
+7.170 Course: Integrated Production Planning in the Age of Industry 4.0 [T-MACH-109054]

-Responsible: Prof. Dr.-Ing.
-Gisela Lanza
+Responsible:Prof. Dr.-Ing.
+Gisela LanzaOrganisation:KIT Department of Mechanical Engineering

 Part of: M-MACH-101272 - Integrated Production Planning